SyamSai23/STOCK-FORECASTING-PLATFORM/README.md

 ## Features

-- **News-Based Predictions**: We harness the power of GPT-3.5 to analyze news articles and extract insights that inform market predictions.
+- **News-Based Predictions**: Harness the power of GPT-3.5 to analyze news articles and extract insights that inform market predictions.

-- **Quantitative Data Analysis**: Our private machine learning algorithm processes and analyzes quantitative data to complement news-based predictions, providing a more comprehensive forecasting model.
+- **Quantitative Data Analysis**: Private machine learning algorithm processes and analyzes quantitative data to complement news-based predictions, providing a more comprehensive forecasting model.

 ## Getting Started